-November 15 to Departure – No refunds and no substitutions.
+December 1 to Departure – No refunds and no substitutions.
 Non-refundable payments will have been made to vendors, and rooming and passenger lists sent.
-After November 15, you’re either in or not, but no refund is possible.
+After December 1, you’re either in or out….and no refunds or substitutions are possible.

 To register, click here.